 In 1974 Bryn and his wife Sally became Christians and this powerful experience has brought a strong gospel influence into his music.
 Between 1988 and 1992, Bryn was on staff at the Southwest London Vineyard Church developing worship teams and setting up a prison ministry, and since then Bryn has regularly performed concerts in prisons across the UK and run workshops to help inmates develop their music skills.

-Bryn also travels extensively, performing concerts both solo and with a band, in a wide variety of venues including concert halls, theatres, pubs, clubs and churches.
+Bryn also travels extensively, performing concerts in a wide variety of venues including concert halls, theatres, pubs, clubs and churches.

 John Ingham, for Sounds wrote “if we are to have God-rock, then let it be Bryn Haworth; he thinks of the music foremost … you owe yourself a listen”.
 So — get listening!

 Click here for an anthology of Bryn’s recording sessions over the years.

 Click here for a clip of Bryn on a BBC Sunday Morning show hosted by Carrie Grant in the 1990s.

 You can find regularly updated information on Bryn’s MySpace pages

 Bryn Haworth Music